 Certain books of the Bible are taught with special thoroughness in the courses in Biblical Interpretation.
 In this study every individual word, phrase, and sentence is thoroughly examined on the basis of the original Hebrew and Greek texts.
 Intensive language study during their college training has carefully prepared our Seminary students for this work.
 A course in the interpretation of both an Old and a New Testament book is given in each of the three Seminary years.

-0. T. 121A Genesis 1-3 1st quarter 2 hours Jeske, Lawrenz
+O. T. 121A 1st guarter Genesis 1-3 2 hours

+Jeske, Lawrenz